 How Do Patient Rounds Work?

-The logistics of doing rounds can be tricky.
+The logistics of doing patient rounds can be tricky.
 The days when only a few physicians served wards full of patients have passed.
 Movies depicting doctors and nurses moving from room to room reviewing patient cases are largely inaccurate except in teaching hospitals.

 Today, hundreds of physicians share privileges at multiple hospitals, something that enhances patient choice but makes scheduling rounds a challenge.